ComputerElite/QSE/README.md

 # QSE (Quest Song exporter)
 A Tool to zip Beat Saber songs from Quest (custom_level_SongHash) to the right names.
-You can also make a List of all Songs you have (Beta).
+You can also make a List of all Songs you have.

 # How-to (Quest)
 ### C# version (GUI):

 Connect your Quest to you PC.
 Then copy all folders from "sd card\BMBFData\CustomSongs" to any empty folder on your PC.
 After it has finished copying start Quest Song Exporter.exe .
 Click choose Song Folder and browse for the directory where your Song Folders are located.
 Do the same with your destination directory.
 Click start and wait a few minutes (about 1 - 6).
 After it has finished it'll let you know how many Songs it zipped.
-Optionally you can check "Make List of all songs (Beta)".
+Optionally you can check "Make List of all songs".
 This will create a List of all Your Songs with information like Song name, BPM, Song sub name, song author, etc. (takes about double the time than creating the zips)

 ### Java version (discontinued!):